tr4cey/CPS630-Iteration3/readme.txt

 the application, then navigate to "/CPS630-Iteration3/html/" to reach the home page.

+** Please note: The CN Tower, Disneyland, Banff, and the Grand Canyon have full attraction pages, while the others might be missing some information

 Viewing specific functions of the assignment:

 Login -> "Login" on the navigation bar, will open a log in window